Fruit Where the People Are, Along a Popular Recreation Trail

-The Burke-Gilman orchard boasts 26 apple trees, five plums, four European pears, two crabapples, two quince, two persimmons, and a fig. They range in age from three to more than 70 years.
+The Burke-Gilman orchard boasts 32 apple trees, five plums, six European pears, two crabapples, two quince, two persimmons, three figs, and two filberts.
+They range in age from three to more than 70 years.
 They are located between the University Bridge and the intersection of N Northlake Place and N Northlake Way, west of Gas Works Park.
 While a few of these trees are heritage apples, many are volunteer seedlings, plus several recent plantings and transplants.

 Most trees in the 10-30 year range started as seedlings, opportunistic survivors that sprouted from seeds — perhaps from apple cores tossed by passers-by.
 Of the seedlings, many have characteristics of heritage fresh-eating apples (Hawkeye Delicious, Common Delicious, and Golden Delicious).
 Others are better suited to cider pressing or drying.

-A Hawkeye Delicious Seedling Apple tree is nestled between a parking lot at N Northlake Way and the Trail.
-This heritage apple was planted by a Seattle resident.
+(at left) A Hawkeye Delicious seedling apple tree is nestled between a parking lot at N Northlake Way and the Trail.

-The Ben Davis apple tree is one of the oldest fruit trees along the Burke-Gilman Trail, with I-5 nearby, and is located next to a cherry tree.
+The Ben Davis apple tree is probably the oldest fruit tree along the Burke-Gilman Trail, with I-5 nearby, located next to a large non-fruiting cherry tree.
 In this photo (right), the cherry is the blooming tree, with the Ben Davis in front.

 A grove of at least ten trees near the University Bridge are all seedlings.
 Here it’s difficult to determine where one tree begins and another ends as so many tree trunks have grown up next to each other.

-One tree has fallen over but thrives through its new vertical branches.
+One tree has fallen over but thrives through its now vertical branches.
 Although one of these trees bears good fresh eating apples, most are beter suited for cider.

 The Blue Pearmain apple tree is a heritage variety. (pictured, right)

-Twelve others (two Italian plum, two apple, crabapple, two European pear, fig, two quince, two persimmon) were donated nursery stock that the stewards planted.
-Seven others (two Italian plum, Santa Rosa plum, Jonagold apple, Golden Russet apple, Spartan apple, 5-way European pear (varieties to be determined) were all transplanted in late 2014, moved from bad locations in other parts of the city.
+Twelve other trees (two Italian plum, two apple, a crabapple, two European pear, a fig, two quince, two persimmon) were donated nursery stock that the stewards planted.
+Seven others (two Italian plum, a Santa Rosa plum, a Jonagold apple, a Golden Russet apple, a Spartan apple, a 5-way European pear/quince (varieties to be determined) were all transplanted in late 2014.

-When the Burke-Gilman orchard stewards started working in the orchard in 2010, the legacy orchard had been neglected and overgrown: Scotch broom, English ivy, holly, and wild clematis all did their best to suffocate the trees.
-The Common Delicious apple was 99% enveloped by cherry laurel shrubs.
-The Gravenstein seedling was visible only after its branches grew taller than the 6’ blackberries surrounding it.
+When the Burke-Gilman orchard stewards started working in the orchard in 2010, the fruit trees were neglected and overgrown: Scotch broom, English ivy, holly, and wild clematis all did their best to suffocate the trees.
+The Common Delicious apple was totally enveloped by cherry laurel shrubs.
+The Gravenstein seedling was visible only after its branches grew taller than the 7’ blackberries surrounding it.
 These fruit trees had clearly been forgotten, recognized only when they dropped fruit onto the Trail below.
-Many had never been pruned; others were dramatically reconfigured to meet human needs.
+Many had never been pruned; others were dramatically reconfigured to meet human needs other than fruit bearing.
 One was topped on a regular basis to improve the neighbors’ view of Lake Union.
 The crown of the Blue Pearmain tree was rudely sliced by power lines leading to street lights.

 In addition, although many of these trees have a lovely view of Lake Union, none has a water supply on site.
 During Seattle’s sunny, dry summers, water must be hauled in buckets up the trail’s sloped contours to nourish new seedlings and established trees.